XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 12. Explain **cross-region replication in S3**.
 13. How can we monitor and track S3?
 14. A junior developer has accidentally **deleted a critical S3 bucket**, and there are no backups.
 What steps would you take to recover?
+15. How will you restore data if it's accidentally deleted from S3?
+16. Are S3 buckets regional or global?
+17. How to move all S3 data from Account A to a shared AWS account?
+18. What is the use of S3 Replication Rule?
+19. For moving data from one S3 bucket to another, should I use lifecycle rule or replication rule?

 **Monitoring, Logging, and Messaging (CloudWatch, CloudTrail, SNS, SQS)**